porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/grid/grid.design.md

 ## Grid breakpoints
 Breakpoints are predefined width points at which the layout can be changed to fit the corresponding screen size.
-Within the layouts for Porsche web experiences, we use the following main breakpoints, derived from statistical data on browser size usage:
+Within the layouts for Porsche web experiences we use the following main breakpoints, derived from statistical data on browser size usage:

 - 480px
 - 760px